syncfusion-content/ej2-dropdown-docs/ej2-javascript/auto-complete/virtual-scroll.md

 * Virtualization is not supported in the grouping feature.
 * Virtualization does not work when the popup is closed, and a keyboard action is performed.
+* Virtual scrolling in a AutoComplete control may not perform optimally when users attempt to interact with the component using the down and up arrow keys while the dropdown popup is closed.